 We start with a bowl of coffee.
 Mine’s black.
 The children, even the littlest, have milk with just a splash of coffee, it’s off-white but sweet.
-The grands-parents* drink theirs with milk and sugar.
-I spread the jam on my bread with a teaspoon, and balance it precariously on my saucer.
+The grand-parents* drink theirs with milk and sugar.
+I spread the jam on my bread with a teaspoon and balance it precariously on my saucer.
 This is apparently how things happen here.
 Grand-mère dips her toast in her coffee, I don’t.

 Only one today.
 Grand-père checks his emails and then we start on clearing up the land after last night’s terrific storm.
 I drag the leaves from the swimming pool and we stash the ping pong table in one of the barns before going to tend to the vegetables.
 The tomatoes, peppers, aubergines and courgettes need watering and those that are ripe need picking.
 I conduct a taste test as I go along.

-We drive out to go check on the sheep and give them a couple of buckets of grain, moving branches that have fallen in the storm on the way.
-In the field one sheep stands separate from the herd, and in the charge for dinner, she falls down.
+Giving them a couple of buckets of grain and moving branches that have fallen in the storm on the way.
+In the field, one sheep stands separate from the herd, and in the charge for dinner, she falls down.
 Grand-père is quick to pounce and pull her aside.
 He’s worried.

 I drive back in the little electric vehicle we use for getting around the estate, Grand-père sits beside me clutching the sheep.
-I try, and fail, to avoid the worst of the bumps in the ever so bumpy road.
+I try and fail to avoid the worst of the bumps in the ever so bumpy road.

 She’s only four months old.
 I hold her upright whilst he injects her with the medicine, hoping we’ve been quick enough.
 Her head lolls against my knee.
 Sheep, Grand-père says, die easily.
 He’s known them to catch fevers, to drown, and almost impossibly, to hang themselves by getting one of the pieces of string that tie up the hay bales stuck around their throat and then jumping off a rock.

 We take her down to the woodland, where the male sheep are living, and guide her into an enclosure beside the boys.
 We want her to be safe from them, but not alone.
 She needs keeping close to the house so that we can keep an eye on her, but she still needs the company of other sheep.
 Loneliness and depression kill.

-This done we go in search of a suitable shelter in case there’s rain, finding at last a plastic wendy-house that the children have deserted.
+This done we go in search of a suitable shelter in case there’s rain, finding, at last, a plastic wendy-house that the children have deserted.
 It’s the perfect size and fits on the back of the little electric car.
-I shove hay inside to made the lamb a cosy bed.
+I shove hay inside to make the lamb a cosy bed.

-This done, we pick figs for dinner before taking another drive to go check on the donkeys and the goats.
+And then we pick figs for dinner before taking another drive to go check on the donkeys and the goats.
 Perhaps goats aren’t fussy eaters, but these goats have no chance at getting the stale bread.
 Watching the donkeys chasing away the goats I realise I have significantly underestimated their ferocity.

-And only then is it lunch time.
+And only then is it lunchtime.